Energy from wastewater:

 How high is the savings potential worldwide?

-If everyone emulated Claus, it would have a great effect.
+If everyone would copy Claus’ approach, it would have a great effect.
 By 2030, 60 percent of the world’s wastewater will be treated.
 This means that some new wastewater treatment plants will have to be built.
 This figure has worried the International Energy Agency, because it means that energy consumption is also increasing.
 We invited the responsible parties to Aarhus and were able to convince them that both goals can be achieved – energy savings and clean water for the environment and people.

 And again, we don’t have to shut down existing plant.
 In Aarhus, the ROI is 4.5 years.
 The price of electricity in Germany is even higher, so the investment there pays off even faster.
 It not only makes ecological sense, but is also economically feasible.